angusleigh/hog_haar_person_detection/README.md

 * $ cd ..
 * $ catkin_make
 * $ roslaunch hog_haar_person_detection_ros hog_haar_person_detection_ros.launch
-* Launch your camera node and have it publish to the "image_topic" sepecified in hog_haar_person_detection_ros.launch.
+* Launch your camera node and have it publish to the "image_topic" parameter sepecified in hog_haar_person_detection_ros.launch.
 Check out the [open-ni](http://wiki.ros.org/openni_launch) node for the Kinect or [USB-Cam](http://wiki.ros.org/usb_cam) node for USB cameras.

-You will probably also have to edit the "image_topic" parameter in the launch file to reflect the image topic you wish to detect people on.

 [1] Link is for GPU documentation.
 I'm not aware of any documentation for the CPU implementaion (which is the one used for this repo).